 Where can you do it: Zip World, North Wales.

-How much does it cost: approximately £91, depending on the day of the week you book (week days are cheaper) – you can get discounted tickets when you buy two
+How much does it cost: approximately £115, depending on the day of the week you book (week days are cheaper) – you can get discounted tickets when you buy two

 How long does it take: factor in a few hours for your visit in total.